 Immediately after it was discovered that Burns snuck it in, an effort to repeal it began in H.R.
 249 introduced by Rahall and Whitfield.
 The bill died in committee and language to “defund” the provisions of open sales to slaughter are fought for every single year. (you can read the House committee report on that bill here)

 H.R.
-249 needs to be reintroduced and the language of the Burns Amendment stricken from the Wild Free-Roaming Horses and Burros Act.
+249 needs to be reintroduced in some format and the language of the Burns Amendment stricken from the Wild Free-Roaming Horses and Burros Act.
 That action would directly protect wild horses and burros from slaughter by undoing the changes to the Act that permitted it.
 That change would “live in the law books” on public lands and make it illegal to sell, ship or slaughter a wild horse or burro under any circumstance, domestic or abroad.
 Passage of language represented in this bill would not be a patchwork with many cracks wild horses could slip through, it would do the job once and for all for our wild ones.

 As election day draws closer, you can reach out to current candidates; call and find out if one is willing to reintroduce the bill to repeal the Burns Amendment and protect wild horses and burros from slaughter.
 Use Google or other search engine to find the people in your district running for office.
 You can find your current representatives here.

 You can send them the text of the of the original bill and make your request, “Will you introduce language to stop the slaughter of wild horses and burros?” and say you have a sample bill.
 (Note: This language is also being looked at to insert into other bills that are active and we will update you as we have more information.)

 1ST SESSION H. R. 297